Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The mapping panel is available throughout the import process.
 If the user changes the mapping, the changes are automatically applied and the result of the modified mapping is automatically updated.
 Likewise, if the updated mapping would lead to an error because it would not pass validation, the result of modifying the mapping is a validation error.

-As shown in the screenshot underneath, the user gets a view of all the available mappings and can map a an excel column to them.
+As shown in the screenshot underneath, the user gets a view of all the available mappings and can map a an excel/csv column to them.
 A column can be selected to a mapping only once, so when an excel column is selected for a specific mapping it automatically becomes no longer available on the drop down menus for other mappings.
 There is only one exception to this rule: the unit column for the measurement can also be mapped as the unit column for the corresponding error.

 ![Importer Selecting an Excel Column](../assets/images/part-5/ImporterSelectingExcelColumn.png)

+Additionally for some mappings (like fe Organ, Speciees and others) the user can select one option from the predefined ones that come form PK-Sim/MoBi.

 There are some mappings that are mandatory.
 The minimum set of them is that a Time and a Measurement mapping are defined.